Zymbit-Docs/docs/content/bootware-one-zero/getting-started/_index.md

 Done!
 After installing the zboot tools.
 A reboot is required.
 Reboot now?
 (Y/n)
 ```
 Reboot to complete the installation process.
+The process will actually complete two reboots.
 Once completed, all necessary files required for loading new images via zboot will be installed.
+The install process will change the boot sequence to use u-boot and Zymbit's zboot, but will not alter your filesystem.

 ### 2. Run zb-imager to create Bootware-ready Zymbit Image backup (zi image)